The (car) Nut Behind The Wheel

-I knew I wanted to become a mechanical engineer before high school.
-That way, I could work on developing cars.
+With a great interest in suspension and powertrain systems, I knew I wanted to become a mechanical engineer before high school.
 I didn't know much else at the time but that plan never changed until I graduated high school.
 As a result, I did end up going to university and studied mechanical engineering.
 I graduated in 2011 with my degree, but life called with a local job offer that I had to take.
 I called back, however, and said: Hey life, I'm not done with cars.
 I will drive, race, and write about them.
 I dipped my toes in high performance driving once in 2011.
 I was hooked.
 I came back a couple more times in 2012.
 It was nowhere near enough.

 I came back every chance I got every year after that.
 By 2016, I was racing with a local VW race team - Vantage Motorsports; a humble but very exciting 95 GTI SCCA IT-B spec car.
 I shared the car with a team mate who had been instructing and racing longer than I have been driving so I learned far more in a couple seasons of racing than I could have done on my own in years.
 By 2017, I was instructing high-performance driving.
 But living in Canada means there is no track for nearly 7 months out of the year during the track off-season so I’ve just picked up a car to get into Rallycross this season.
 Enough is just never enough if you catch the track bug and I am severely inflicted.